Commercial swimming pools

 - When Council approves your application, you can then operate in accordance with the approved conditions.

-As a new operator you are responsible for ensuring the application for transfer is complete.
+As a new operator you are responsible for ensuring the licence is transferred into your name.

 Alterations to the site may require Development and or Building Approval.
 Contact Council prior to the lodgement of your application as plans may be required.